raybuhr/teacherprints/gettingStartedAWS.md

 $ sudo adduser NewUserName

 # Add the user to the sudo usergroup
-$ sudo usermod -aG NewUserName
+$ sudo usermod -aG sudo NewUserName

 # Change to the NewUserName
 $ sudo su - NewUserName